Kenneth Kaunda: Foreign policy

 On 26 August 1975, Kaunda acted as mediator along with the Prime Minister of South Africa, B. J. Vorster, at the Victoria Falls Conference to discuss possibilities for an internal settlement in Southern Rhodesia with Ian Smith and the black nationalists.
 After the Lancaster House Agreement, Kaunda attempted to seek similar majority rule in South West Africa.
 He met with P. W. Botha in Botswana in 1982 to debate this proposal, but apparently failed to make a serious impression.

 Meanwhile, the anti-white minority insurgency conflicts of southern Africa continued to place a huge economic burden on Zambia as white minority governments were the country's main trading partners.
-In response, Kaunda negotiated the TAZARA Railway (Tanzam) linking Kapiri Mposhi in the Zambian Copperbelt with Tanzania's port of Dar-es-Salaam on the Indian Ocean.
+In response, Kaunda negotiated the TAZARA Railway (Tanzam) linking Kapiri Mposhi in the Zambian Copperbelt with Tanzania's port of Dar es Salaam on the Indian Ocean.
 Completed in 1975, this was the only route for bulk trade which did not have to transit white-dominated territories.
 This precarious situation lasted more than 20 years, until the abolition of apartheid in South Africa.

 For much of the Cold War, Kaunda was a strong supporter of the Non-Aligned Movement.
 He hosted a NAM summit in Lusaka in 1970 and served as the movement's chairman from 1970 to 1973.
 He maintained a close friendship with Yugoslavia's long-time leader Josip Broz Tito; he was remembered by many Yugoslav officials for weeping openly over Tito's casket in 1980.
 He also visited and welcomed Romania's president, Nicolae Ceaușescu, in the 1970s.
 In 1986, the University of Belgrade, Yugoslavia, awarded him an honorary doctorate.

 Kaunda had frequent but cordial differences with US president Ronald Reagan whom he met 1983 and British prime minister Margaret Thatcher mainly over what he saw as a blind eye being turned towards South African apartheid.
 He always maintained warm relations with the People's Republic of China who had provided assistance on many projects in Zambia, including the Tazara Railway.

 Prior to the first Gulf War, Kaunda cultivated a friendship with Iraqi president Saddam Hussein, whom he claimed to have attempted to dissuade from invading Kuwait.
 A street in Lusaka was named in Saddam's honour, although the name was later changed when both leaders had left power.

 In August 1989, Farzad Bazoft was detained in Iraq for alleged espionage.
 He was accompanied by a British nurse, Daphne Parish, who was also arrested.
-Bazoft was an Iranian-born freelance journalist attempting to expose Saddam's mass murder of Iraqi Kurds.
 Bazoft was later tried, convicted, and executed, but Kaunda managed to negotiate for his female companion's release.

 Kaunda served as chairman of the Organisation of African Unity (OAU) from 1970 to 1971 and again from 1987 to 1988.